Selkup people: Ethnonyms

-The name Selkup was originally a self-designation of one group of Northern Selkups in the Taz River basin, but came to be applied to all the other local groups between the 1930s and 1980s.
+The name Selkup (Russian sel'kupy (plural)) was originally a self-designation of one group of Northern Selkups in the Taz River basin, but came to be applied to all the other local groups between the 1930s and 1980s.

+In Russian, the Selkup used to call themselves Ostyak.
+This name is originally an exonym originating from the 17th century, when it was used to denote the Ob-Ugrian and Samoyed population of the Middle Ob region.
+By the end of the 20th century the name had been adopted by the Selkup as an endonym.

+In the scientific literature from 1850s until the 1930s, the Selkup were exclusively called Ostyak-Samoyeds (остяко-самоеды, ostyako-samoyedy).
+This ethnonym has never been widely used.

+Language

+Traditionally, all Selkups spoke a variant of the Selkup language, which belongs to the Samoyedic branch of the Uralic language family.
+Selkup is an endangered language today because as a result of linguistic marginalization and language shift only some 600 people out of the general Selkup population still use the native language.
+It is also not included in basic education.

 History

-Selkups speak the Selkup language, which belongs to the Samoyedic languages of the Uralic language family.

 The Selkups originated in the middle basin of the Ob River, from interactions between the aboriginal Yeniseian population and Samoyedic peoples that came to the region from the Sayan Mountains during the early part of the first millennium CE.
 In the 13th century, the Selkups came under the sway of the Mongols.
 Around 1628, the Russians conquered the area and the Selkups were subjugated.
 The Selkups joined an uprising against Russian rule but were gunned down and defeated.

 In the 17th century, some of the Selkups relocated up north to live along the Taz River and Turukhan River.
 They were engaged mainly in hunting, fishing, and reindeer breeding.
-The arrival of Russian settlers to the area in the 18th century led to the Russians hunting down the reindeers of the Selkups which made breeding reindeer much more difficult.
+The arrival of Russians colonists to the area in the 18th century led to the Russians hunting down the reindeers the Selkups relied on, which made breeding reindeer much more difficult.
 During the same period, the Russians attempted to Russify and Christianize the Selkups.
 However, many retained some of their ancient religious beliefs and customs.

 During the Soviet period, the Selkups were forced to adopt a settled lifestyle and their traditional culture witnessed a severe decline.
 The Selkups have been facing cultural extinction and assimilation from Russian culture.
 They also suffer from racial discrimination, unemployment and alcoholism.